mlutfy/pcpteams/README.md

 campaign page (PCP) which is part of a team, with a common objective as well as an individual page for each member.

-## Warning

-This extension is still minimally maintained, but in Spring 2015, Veda Consulting developed a similar extension with more features:
+This extension is still maintained, but in Spring 2015, Veda Consulting developed a similar extension with a different workflow:

 https://github.com/veda-consulting/uk.co.vedaconsulting.pcpteams